 Take a hot bath at Kinugawa Onsen

-A spa town just north of Nikko, situated in a ravine brimming with picturesque charm.
-Kinugawa Onsen is known for its open-air hot baths surrounded by dramatic scenery with foliage that changes with the seasons.
-Worth a visit is the Kinugawa Hot Spring Shrine plus a ride in the gondola lift to the top of Monkey Mountain, home to Japanese macaques, is another must-do.
+A spa town just north of Nikko, situated in a ravine brimming with picturesque charm, Kinugawa Onsen is known for its open-air hot baths.
+These are surrounded by dramatic scenery with foliage that changes with the seasons.
+Worth a visit is the Kinugawa Hot Spring Shrine.
+Plus a ride in the gondola lift to the top of Monkey Mountain, home to Japanese macaques, is another must-do.

 Where to stay in Nikko

 The Ritz-Carlton Nikko: offers a lakefront setting and all the luxury hotel amenities you’d expect from the hotel group.
 With three restaurants, a spa, and a bar specialising in Japanese whiskeys.

 Nikko Astrea Hotel: a one-hour drive from Nikko station set amongst the forest of Nikko National Park.
 Surrounded by nature and features an open-air hot spring bath.

 Nikko Kanaya Hotel: the oldest resort hotel in Japan, which opened in 1873, has been enjoyed by many famous faces.
 Minutes from Shinkyo Bridge and a 15-minute walk to the main temples.

 Access Japan by train

 Tobu Railway is introducing the SPACIA X train on 15 July 2023.
 This Limited Express train connects Tokyo and Nikko with a new level of luxury to discover Japan by rail.

 The NIKKO PASS All Area includes round-trip train fare between Toyko and Nikko.
 With unlimited Tobu buses and trains rides within the Nikko area and special discounts for certain sightseeing facilities.